 The Company's lease arrangements generally pertain to real estate leases and aircraft.
-The Company leases real estate including hangars and office space under noncancelable operating leases, ranging from two to thirty years.
+The Company leases real estate including hangars and office space under non-cancelable operating leases, ranging from two to thirty years.
 As of December 31, 2024 and December 31, 2023, the Company operated 34 and 42 aircraft, respectively, under non-cancelable operating leases ranging from three months to seven years for charter flight services.
-For the Company's aircraft leases, in addition to the fixed lease payments for the use of the aircraft, the Company is also obligated to pay into aircraft engine reserve programs and additional variable costs which are expensed as incurred and are not included in the measurement of our leases which amounted to \$15,198 and \$12,689 for the years ended December 31, 2024, the Company entered into a non-cancellable finance lease for one aircraft.
+For the Company's aircraft leases, in addition to the fixed lease payments for the use of the aircraft, the Company is also obligated to pay into aircraft engine reserve programs and additional variable costs which are expensed as incurred and are not included in the measurement of our leases which amounted to \$15,198 and \$12,689 for the years ended December 31, 2024 and 2023, respectively.
+During the year ended December 31, 2024, the Company negotiated the purchase of one aircraft under existing operating leases.
+In October 2024, the Company entered into a non-cancellable finance lease for one aircraft.